Frances' Favourite places to visit on the South West Coast Path

 1. Tintagel, the Castle, Island and surrounding cliffs

 The day after my Tintagel explorations, I visited the beautiful coastal village of Boscastle.
-Devastated by floods in 2004, the entire village and harbour has been rebuilt through community effort and is perhaps the most scenic coastal village in Cornwall – but I may be biased because of its quirky and fascinating Museum of Witchcraft and Magic, and my luck at bumping into a friendly local who ran an art gallery on the harbour edge, who refilled my water bottle and gave me a free postcard painted by his wife!
+Devastated by floods in 2004 the entire village and harbour has been rebuilt through community effort and is perhaps the most scenic coastal village in Cornwall – I may be biased because of its quirky but fascinating Museum of Witchcraft and Magic, and my luck at bumping into a friendly local who ran an art gallery on the harbour edge, who refilled my water bottle and gave me a free postcard painted by his wife!

 3. Port Gaverne

 Port Isaac’s little sister, Port Gaverne’s tiny cove is just around the corner and separated by only a short 500m walk.
 It’s sheltered cove is the perfect place for a dip in the sea for those brave enough, and has one of my favourite hotels for a great evening meal or a drink with a view over the coast, the Port Gaverne Hotel.
 It’s less touristy and busy than Port Isaac, made famous from the Doc Martin tv show, but is close enough that it is a short stroll to the village for a good look around or a meal out to dine on the local fresh caught fish!

 4. Croyde Bay and Village